 Quillen College of Medicine International Individually Arranged Experiences

-College of Medicine students who desire to participate in an International experience during their M4 year may select to do so at a site that has an established relationship with ETSU or arrange an international educational experiences at a different site.
+College of Medicine students who desire to participate in an international experience during their M4 year may select to do so at a site that has an established relationship with ETSU or arrange an international educational experience at a different site.
 Only experiences affiliated with a medical school, hospital, university or approved international organization will be considered.
 Only non-family members may serve as preceptors.
 All students must comply with all Quillen College of Medicine policies in order to receive approval for academic credit for the experience.
-All International Individually Arranged Experiences require review and approval by the Director of Global Health Initiatives, the College of Medicine Executive Associate Dean, and ETSU administration.
+All International Individually Arranged Experiences require review and approval by the Director of Global Health Initiatives, (David Wood, MD; email: email@example.com) the College of Medicine Executive Associate Dean, and ETSU administration.
 The application process must be completed at least 90 days prior to the start date

 of the rotation.